maede97/TichuCPP/README.md

 # TichuCPP
-A Tichu game written in C++ using SFML
+A Tichu game written in C++ using SFML.

+## Prerequisites
+- SFML 2.5.1
+- TGUI 0.8
+- Windows